shadabshaukat/DELTA/README.md

 The tool can be run using the command line.
 You will need to provide the following arguments:

     dbtype : The type of database you want to test.
-Can be 'oracle', 'mysql' or 'postgres' num_of_requests : The number of requests you want to make to the database username : The username to connect to the database password : The password to connect to the database
+Can be 'oracle', 'autonomous', 'mysql' or 'postgres' num_of_requests : The number of requests you want to make to the database username : The username to connect to the database password : The password to connect to the database